StefFriend/Text-to-music-to-text-to-music/docs/index.md

 ## Stem Content

 ### Prompt 1 - Drums stem
 [Go to Prompt 1](#prompt1)
+instrumental. medium with a hip-hop beat with steady drumming, cymbals crashing, tambourine percussions, and a male voice chanting the same phrase.
+The audio quality is poor. an electro song that consists of a low pitched male vocal talking, after which there is a punchy kick and snare hits, shimmering cymbals and groovy bass guitar. energetic and addictive.
 ![Drums Waveform](stem1/drums_waveform_spectrogram.png)
 <audio controls>
   <source src="stem1/drums.wav" type="audio/wav">